 Golfers have been dropping the ball from shoulder height with their arm extended straight out for so long that it has become second nature.
-However, that will all change effective January 2019.
+However, that changed in January 2019.

-According to the USGA, players will continue to drop a ball when taking relief, but the dropping procedure will be changed in several ways as detailed in Rule 14-3.
-How a ball may be dropped is simplified; the only requirement will be that the ball be let go from knee height so that it falls through the air and does not touch any part of the player’s body or equipment before it hits the ground.
+According to the USGA, players will continue to drop a ball when taking relief, but the dropping procedure has been changed in several ways as detailed in Rule 14-3.
+How a ball may be dropped is simplified; the only requirement is that the ball be let go from knee height so that it falls through the air and does not touch any part of the player’s body or equipment before it hits the ground.